crond-io/docs/README.md

 > The service is in its beta stage and imposes a limit of 100 tasks per account.
 The product is not production ready yet and will not be responsible for any loss of data.
+It aims to be a free service for everyone.